-This Element addresses a wide range of topics including air quality, energy transition, mineral and oil resources, biological resources, landforms, rivers and waterbodies, sandy beaches, water conservation, visual resources, and archaeological and paleontological resources.
+This element addresses a wide range of topics as follows: including air quality, energy transition, mineral and oil resources, energy transition. biological resources, landforms, rivers and waterbodies, sandy beaches, water conservation, visual resources, and archaeological and paleontological resources.

-The Natural Resources Element includes policies designed to help restore, improve, preserve, conserve, manage natural resources, and to help improve ecosystem services and function in the natural and built environment.
-Ecosystem services are the benefits that humans derive from ecosystems - such as clean water filtration, pollination of crops, carbon storage, and recreational opportunities.
-They represent the direct and indirect contributions of ecosystems to human well-being and economic value.
-Ecosystem functions are the underlying biological, chemical, and physical processes that occur within ecosystems - such as nutrient cycling, energy flow, decomposition, and photosynthesis.
-This Element seeks to support both the natural function of the systems as well as their continued provisions of benefits to the Newport community.
+The Natural Resources Element includes policies designed to help restore, improve, preserve, conserve, manage natural resources, and to help improve ecosystem services and functions in the natural and built environment.-such as This Element seeks to support both the natural function of the systems as well as their continued provisions of benefits to the Newport community.

-The Natural Resources Element overlaps with the Recreation, Habor, Bay and Beaches, Safety, and Land Use Elements, all of which help support the conservation, protection, development, and use of natural resources, as well as the preservation of cultural and historic resources effected through the Arts and Culture and Historical Resources Elements.
+The Natural Resources Element is coordinated with the Recreation Element, Habor, Bay and Beaches; Safety; and Land Use Elements to support the conservation, protection, development, and use of natural resources, as well as the preservation of cultural and historic resources effected through the Arts and Culture and Historical Resources Elements.

-GOALS, ROLICIES, AND ACTIONS
+GOALS, POLICIES, ACTIONS